SadeEtensh/ReactNativeStyling/README.md

 Not all shadow properties work on Android.
 U need elevation on android to see the effect.
 ![Alt text](<Screenshot 2023-10-15 at 5.27.11 in the afternoon.png>)

+## Style Inheritance in React Native

+- Unlike Bare CSS, the styles cannot be inherited from View component to components inside View like Text component but inherited within nest componet in view component